-The cheapest flight to Mykonos you can get by boooking 20 days before departure.
+For the cheapest flights to Mykonos book 20 days before departure.

 The most popular airlines on the route Athens - Mykonos: Ryanair (FR), Volotea (V7), Aegean (A3).

-The cheapest flights you can book on the route Eleftherios Venizelos (ATH) - Mykonos Airport (JMK).
+The cheapest flights are on the route Eleftherios Venizelos (ATH) - Mykonos Airport (JMK).